Philip Hayden, 12th July 2018

 The Northern Ireland Company can broadly set objectives based on the Standard Industry Classification (SIC) code it selects.
 The SIC code matches a certain industry or line of business.
 Multiple codes can be selected to give the Company a broad remit.

 The Companies Act 2006 requires that a Company have a Memorandum and Articles of Association in place.
 This acts as a set of rules the Company can operate under and in most cases follows a standard model set by the Act.

 A People with Significant Control (PSC) register is also required.
 This register details people who exert any kind of influence over the company, for example, Directors, Shareholders or other management.

-Once you have all of this information in place or at least a general idea, you are ready to start the process of incorporating a UK Limited Company.
-This process is conducted remotely and typically takes 1-2 working days at most.
-Should you have any questions on the Companies Act 2006, a UK Limited Company, People with Significant Control (PSC) or indeed the likely business landscape following Brexit, don’t hesitate to contact Company Bureau on email@example.com or call (+353) 1 6461625.
+Once you have all of this information in place or at least a general idea, you are ready to start a Northern Ireland Company or other United Kingdom Company Formation.
+Uk companies can be set up remotely and typically take 1-2 working days at most.
+Should you have any questions on the Companies Act 2006, a Northern Ireland Company, People with Significant Control (PSC) or indeed the likely business landscape following Brexit, don’t hesitate to contact Company Bureau on email@example.com or call (+353) 1 6461625.